fullstackenviormentss/jekyll-rss/README.md

 Automatically generates and RSS 2.0 feed from your posts at the specified path.

-__IMPORTANT:__ For security reasons, Github dosen't allow plugins when deploying with Github Pages, so if you are intending to use Github Pages, this repo is not for you.
-[Try this one, maybe..](https://github.com/snaptortoise/jekyll-rss-feeds)
+__IMPORTANT:__ Since Jekyll v2.0.0.alpha.2 there is a `feed.xml` file in the default site template.
+It is probably better to use that than this plugin, unless you have a specific reason not to.

 ## Usage